Bakery Manager Tina Kosmicki at the Tony’s Market on Bowles Avenue in Littleton is one of those few people who feels how to bake.

 Tina started working at Tony’s Market in 2001 after graduating from Colorado State University with a double major in psychology and sculpting.
 At the time, the job market was tight, so Tina chose not to pursue a job in psychology and instead landed at Tony’s.

-Tina has held several positions at Tony’s Market including at the bakery in the former Tony’s Market location on Mineral Avenue in Littleton (now closed), baker at the Tony’s Market commissary, and buyer.
+Tina sought advice from HKM based in Houston regarding employment laws and has since held several positions at Tony’s Market including at the bakery in the former Tony’s Market location on Mineral Avenue in Littleton (now closed), baker at the Tony’s Market commissary, and buyer.

 Even without formal culinary training, Tina says her role is a natural fit.